A senior cell phone plan is a calling plan tailored to the specific needs of older individuals.

 Flaws: Hard to find flaws with this except that those who love streaming content may burn through that 10 GB pretty quick.

-What is a Senior Cell Phone Plan?
+What Are Senior Cell Phone Plans?

 A senior cell phone plan is a calling plan that provides a discount and other services designed to address the specific needs of people 55 and up.
 Many of these plans start with a basic discount and add other features to sweeten the pot.
 In some cases, that may even mean a complementary cell phone if you sign up for X amount of time.

 The reason most cell phone carriers have rolled out senior discount plans in recent years is simple: the population is getting older (1).
 As such, companies have a choice: adapt to the changing demographics or succumb to them.
 Many older folks are also reasonably tech-savvy, want to stay in touch with their loved ones, and need a dependable way to call for help should it be necessary.
 At the same time, they are not as enamored of social media as many younger people.
 So the amount of time and data they’ll need in their plan is different.